-The changes in the liabilities from financing activities arise from changes in the amount of cash and currency exchange rate for the years ended December 31, 2021 and 2020.
+The changes in the liabilities from financing activities arise from changes in the amount of cash and currency exchange rate for the years ended December 31, 2022 and 2021.

 (7) The Company and subsidiaries took the consideration of the economic impact of COVID-19 into material accounting estimates when preparing the financial statements.
-Upon assessment, there were no material impacts on the Company and subsidiaries' operation with respect to issue such as their financial condition, ability to operate as a going concern and asset impairment during the years ended December 31, 2021 and 2020.
+Upon assessment, there were no material impacts on the Company and subsidiaries' operation with respect to issue such as their financial condition, ability to operate as a going concern and asset impairment during the years ended December 31, 2022 and 2021, and their financial performance for the years ended December 31, 2022 and 2021.